ibm-cloud-docs/vmwaresolutions/vsphere/vs_vsphereclusteroverview.md

 ## Technical specifications for VMware vSphere expansion nodes
 {: #vs_vsphereclusteroverview-expansion-node-specs}

-Each vSphere cluster expansion node deploys and incurs charges for the following components in your {{site.data.keyword.slportal}} account.
+Each VMware vSphere instance expansion node deploys and incurs charges for the following components in your {{site.data.keyword.slportal}} account.

 ### Hardware for expansion nodes
 {: #vs_vsphereclusteroverview-expansion-node-specs-hardware}